- Streaming services allow you to watch content when you want

 If you are using a streaming service such as Netflix or Hulu, check their

 Internet speed requirements for streaming.
 Some content providers require certain speeds for the best streaming experience.
-If you aren’t meeting those requirements, enter your name and address here to see if you qualify for faster speeds with your Kinetic Internet.

 2. Adjust your settings